-The gallery below features all the photographs of Edmonia Lewis that have been found so far, as far as I know.
-They are all so-called cartes de visite, small photographic prints mounted on cardboard (about.
-3.75 by 2.25″ or 9.5 by 5.7 cm) that functioned as business cards, often handed out to potential patrons as well as friends.
+The gallery below features all the photographs of Edmonia Lewis that have been found so far, as far as I have been able to find out.
+They are all so-called cartes de visite, small photographic prints mounted on cardboard (about 3.75 by 2.25″ or 9.5 by 5.7 cm) that functioned as business cards, often handed out to potential patrons as well as friends.
 As you look at them, I wonder what they make you think about.
 I have thought about these prints a lot, and I hope to write a longer blog about them.
 I end with some of the questions that I have been asking myself.

 Two cartes de visite from Boston (date unknown)